superseriousbusiness/gotosocial/docs/configuration/storage.md

     * `storage-s3-access-key` -> Access key ID you obtained for the user created above
     * `storage-s3-secret-key` -> Secret key you obtained for the user created above
     * `storage-s3-bucket` -> The `<bucketname>` that you created just now

+### Custom URL

+If you are using a CDN in front of your S3 bucket, you can set the `storage-s3-custom-url` to the CDN URL.
+This will be used to generate the URLs for the media files.
+It should start with `http(s)://` and end without a trailing slash, for example: `https://cdn.example.com` or `https://cdn.example.com/path`.

+Note that GoToSocial has no control over the headers, accessibility, cache lifecycle policies, or any other settings behind the custom URL.
+And the media url will not contain any presigned parameters.
+You have to ensure that the custom URL provider is configured correctly to serve the files.

 ## Storage migration